 Ski bums love the T Bar for its casual atmosphere (see: dive bar) and affordable ales.
 Mountain Tap Brewery, Storm Peak Brewing Company, Mahogany Ridge, and Butcherknife Brewing Company are good bets for skiers and snowboarders looking to quench their après thirst with local craft beers.
 For something a little more highbrow, give Yampy’s a go and have a Dirty Monkey or a Drunken Affogato.
 Rye Wine & Whiskey Après, located in the Torian Plum Plaza, serves a special selection of local and hard-to-find whiskey, wines and other spirits.

-The Steamboat/Hayden Airport is located 30 minutes from downtown Steamboat Springs.
-There are nonstop flights from 15 major U.S. hubs on Alaska, American, Delta, Jet Blue, and United Airlines in addition to connecting service from more than 350 other domestic and international flights.
+The Yampa Valley Regional Airport is located 30 minutes from downtown Steamboat Springs.
+There are nonstop flights from 15 major U.S. hubs on Alaska, American, Delta, Jet Blue, Southwest and United Airlines in addition to connecting service from more than 350 other domestic and international flights.

 Steamboat is 160 miles northwest of Denver, an easy three-hour drive on I-70 west through the Eisenhower Tunnel to the Silverthorne exit (No. 205), then go north on Colorado Highway 9 to the town

 Steamboat Springs is a skier’s wonderland, with the Steamboat Ski Resort stretching across seven Rocky Mountain peaks.
 With 18 lifts...